Archeological resources for educators

-The Historical Society's public archeologist is compiling a list of learning guides and supplementary resources that have been examined first-hand and deemed useful in the classroom.
+In addition to the Kansas Historical Society's archeology classroom materials, staff members compiled a list of learning guides and supplementary resources useful for the classroom.
 Most of the works cited contain references to numerous additional sources.
 While some of the entries deal with archeological sites in other parts of the United States and the world, with a little effort and creativity, many of the suggested activities can be adapted to local situations.

 If you have used other materials that were helpful in your classroom or group, we invite you to share this information with the Public Archeologist, who may be reached at 785-272-8681, ext.
 266. Be sure to include contacts for obtaining the materials and, if possible, brief comments about them.
 As your contributions are added to the list, more comprehensive updates can be distributed.